Boats and ships

 Outrigger with a sail, Sumbawa, Indonesia.
 (Photo copyright © by Kaj Halberg)

-While rain clouds are looming on the horizon, this fisherman is paddling his outrigger across Nuwara Wewa, an ancient artificial lake near Anuradhapura, Sri Lanka.
+Fisherman, paddling his outrigger across Nuwara Wewa, an ancient artificial lake near Anuradhapura, Sri Lanka.
+Rain clouds are looming on the horizon.
 (Photo copyright © by Kaj Halberg)

 Cargo boats and ships